developer-srish/FaceCore/README.md

 No.

-Currently the face database is stored in memory.

-Persistent storage is planned for a future release.
+Registered faces are stored in memory for the current session only.

 ---